Overview of HALAL Certification

 Industrial schemes shall be applicable to businesses that are involved in the processing and manufacturing of products that contain meat or any type of animal residue.
 The applicant must ensure that utmost care for hygiene is maintained during the process as per the requisite standards.

 Often meat has to be stored in various warehouses or storage facilities.
 There is a special kind of halal Certification for such spaces that ensures the temperature for the meat is maintained, and it is not contaminated in any manner.

-Following are some crucial documents required for HALAL Certification:
+Following are some crucial necessary papers required for HALAL Certification: